 Myopia, also known as nearsightedness, means that your eyes can see objects that are close but distant objects are blurry.
 Basically, myopia is a refractive error, caused by either the eyeball being too long or the cornea having too much curvature, which does not allow enough light to be focused on the retina, the sensory layer of the eye.

-This very common condition, affects approximately 30% of the Canadian population.
-Typically, it develops early on, starting in childhood and generally increases until the age of twenty.
+This very common condition affects about 30% of the Canadian population.
+Usually, it develops during childhood and adolescence and usually increases until the age of twenty.

 The cause may be hereditary or due to environmental factors.
 Environmental factors include, for example, the prolonged use of near vision for reading and the use of electronic devices.
 However, it is possible to slow the progression of myopia in children.

 Often referred to as farsightedness, hypermyopia is, contrary to myopia, a condition that blurs objects that are close.
 Although this may sound a little like the symptoms of presbyopia, it is very different.
 Presbyopia is an age-related condition in which the lens of the eye becomes less flexible.
 While with hyperopia, the eyeball is too short or the corneal curvature is not pronounced enough.
 These two conditions do not allow the image to be properly focused on the retina.

 Severe farsightedness is usually hereditary, although two parents who do not have farsightedness can have a farsighted child.
 This condition forces your eyes to make an extra effort to see near and far.

 It can cause eye strain, fluctuating or blurred vision, general fatigue, or headaches.
 Symptoms can be avoided with regular visits to your optometrist.
 During the eye exam, he or she will be able to determine the refractive error and prescribe the appropriate corrective lenses.

 What is the difference between myopia and hyperopia?